dmccabe/khexgrid/README.md

 # KHexGrid
-Kotlin implementation of hexagonal grids using LibGDX
+Kotlin implementation of hexagonal grids using LibGDX.

+Allows for grids of any size and shape - square, rectangular, triangular, or even irregular.
+Supports both pointy-top and flat-top hexes.

 Based on Red Blob Games' [fantastic guide](https://www.redblobgames.com/grids/hexagons/) on hexagonal grids.

 ## Overview
 Locations in the map are represented as `CubeCoordinate`s.
 A `CubeCoordinate` has many handy operations built-in, but knows nothing of the external map structure.
 These objects are immutable by design, but can readily be converted to several other types, such as `OffsetCoordinate`s or vectors.

 A `HexagonalMap` consists of a series of `CubeCoordinate`s mapped to `HexagonalTile`s at those locations.
 The corresponding `HexagonalLayout` and `HexagonalOrientation` can be used to control the position and appearance of the tiles.
-Maps of any shape and size can be created using this method - square, rectanglar, triangular, completely irregular - you name it.
+A `HexagonalTile` is composed of a location and a `Terrain`, which defines rules for tiles such as movement cost and visibility.

 A map can be drawn using a `LayeredRenderer`.
 The renderer will draw any `Layer`s provided.
 It will also handle culling the tiles that are drawn to the camera's viewable area to reduce unnecessary drawing.
 Some simple `Layer` implementations are also included.